naustica/minimal-flask-preact/README.md

 pip install -r requirements.txt
 ```

-A Flask app rely on some environment variables which must be set in order to safely deploy the application on a public server then.
+A Flask app relies on some environment variables which must be set in order to safely deploy the application on a public server.

 ```bash
 export SECRET_KEY=XXX